vishvAsa/AgamaH_vaiShNavaH/pAncharAtrAgamaH/meta/articles/MT/leach_pAncharAtra_2013/3_THE_THREE_JEWELS_AND_THE_FORMATION_OF/3_Divisions_within_the_pAncharAtra/1_i_Different_kinds_of_pAncharAtrika.md

 Pāñcarātras are named: the ‘Sāṅkarṣaṇapāñcarātras’ and the ‘Saṃhitāpāñcarātras’.

 Sanderson \(2009a: 108\) thinks it very likely that these are the same groups distinguished by Ratnākara – in other words that the Saṃhitāpāñcarātras, presumably those who follow the Pāñcarātra Saṃhitās, are the same group as the Ekāyanas.

 The two groups differ from each other, according to Rāmakaṇṭha, in their views on the individual self \( *jīva*\).

-On the one hand, the Sāṅkarṣaṇapāñcarātras say that consciousness is merely a product of the “internal organ” \( *antaḥkaraṇacaitanikāḥ*, NPP 87.22\), by which is meant, presumably, the mental faculties *manas*, *buddhi* and *ahaṃkāra*.59 On the other, the Saṃhitāpāñcarātras, along with “the knowers of the Upaniṣads” who subscribe to the theory of the transformation of the original cause, say the following: “Individual selves are truly distinct \[from the mental faculties\] but they are non-pervasive \(i.e. atomic\), and they originate from the imperishable supreme cause, which is either the referent of the word *brahman* \[for those who are learned in the Upaniṣads\], or is called Nārāyaṇa \[for the Saṃhitāpāñcarātras\].
+- On the one hand, the Sāṅkarṣaṇapāñcarātras say that consciousness is merely a product of the “internal organ” \( *antaḥkaraṇacaitanikāḥ*, NPP 87.22\), by which is meant, presumably, the mental faculties *manas*, *buddhi* and *ahaṃkāra*.59
+- On the other, the Saṃhitāpāñcarātras, along with “the knowers of the Upaniṣads” who subscribe to the theory of the transformation of the original cause, say the following: “Individual selves are truly distinct \[from the mental faculties\] but they are non-pervasive \(i.e. atomic\), and they originate from the imperishable supreme cause, which is either the referent of the word *brahman* \[for those who are learned in the Upaniṣads\], or is called Nārāyaṇa \[for the Saṃhitāpāñcarātras\].
 Like a pot, for example, \[originates from clay and will eventually dissolve back into it, so\] the independent natures \[of individual selves\] originate from and \[will eventually\] dissolve back into their own cause.”[^60]

 In a later passage, Rāmakaṇṭha says that for those who know the Upaniṣads, and for Pāñcarātras \(presumably he is referring to both types of ‘Pāñcarātra’ here\), liberation \( *mukti*\) is the absorption of the individual selves into *brahman* \(for the former\), and into the supreme material cause \( *prakṛti*\) called Nārāyaṇa \(for the latter\).[^61]

 Rāmakaṇṭha’s distinction between the Sāṅkarṣaṇapāñcarātras and the Saṃhitāpāñcarātras offers an intriguing glimpse into an episode in the history of the Pāñcarātra which is now almost completely lost to us.
-That distinct groups within the Pāñcarātra should have held opposing views on the ontology of individual selves seems somewhat surprising given that in the Pāñcarātra literature that is currently

 [^59]: On which see *Sāṃkhyakārikā* 23, 24, 27, and 33.
 In the Pāñcarātra literature see e.g.*Ahirbudhnyasaṃhitā* 4.38, and *Lakṣmītantra* 7.30.